 There are some serious reasons why we need to take care of our oceans and coastal waterways.
 The bottom line is that the air we breathe: the ocean produces over half of the world’s oxygen.
 The second key fact is that oceans absorbs 50 times more carbon dioxide than our atmosphere.
 If we impair the capability of our oceans to produce oxygen and trap CO2, not only will marine species suffer, but the future of humankind will also be jeopardized.
 And the third key fact is that oceans regulate the global weather patterns and seasonal climate.
 Over 70% of the globe is covered in ocean water that provides essential environmental services for life as we know.

 Therefore, we each need to act responsibly to protect our future.

-Dr Claire Cosgrove, Ph.D., is a Professor of Environmental Management and Environmental Science in the College of Engineering at AMA International University, Salmabad, Kingdom of Bahrain.
-Dr Cosgrove has lived and worked in a number of countries such as South Africa, USA, New Zealand and now in the Middle East.
+Dr Claire Cosgrove, Ph.D., is an independent Environmental Scientist and Educator.
+Looking to establish a consultancy company: “Cultural Awareness, Environmental Mindfulness”.
+Formerly a Professor of Environmental Sciences in the College of Engineering at AMA International University, Salmabad, Kingdom of Bahrain.
+Before moving to the Middle East in 2009, Dr Claire was a Research Scientist based in the USA at the University of Virginia, Charlottesville and at Georgia Institiute of Technology in Atlanta, Georgia.
+Dr Cosgrove has lived and worked in a number of countries such as South Africa, USA, New Zealand and the Middle East.
 Her research work has covered air pollution, weather modification /cloud seeding, rainfall modelling and simulation and flood forecasting, to name a few areas of interest.